cppseminar/cppseminar.github.io/README.md

 # Aplikačné programovanie v C++

 Sources of GitHub pages for course "[Aplikačné programovanie v C++](https://cppseminar.atlassian.net/wiki/spaces/APC2019/overview)" (eng.
 Applied programming in C++) on STU FIIT.

+## Contributing

+Pull reques are welcomed, if you attend the course and have something to share do not hesitate to create a PR.
+Also fixing problems and typos is very appreciated.